 - 1 batch Vietnamese coriander (cilantro can be used as an alternative)

 - Wash and peel white onion.
 Cut into 6 pieces.
 Place onto an oven pan.

 - Wash and peel shallots and garlic.
-Add to oven pan.
+Add to an oven pan.

 - Wash ginger.
 Slice into smaller pieces.
-Add to oven pan.
+Add to the same oven pan.

 - Place pan into the oven and bake at 350 degrees for 30 minutes.

 - Peel and remove seeds from apples, papaya, and pears.
 Along with the cabbage, set aside.

 - Using scissors—cut fresh rice stick noodles into smaller lengths, approx. 13 cm.
 Set aside.